 Introduction

 Here you'll find a top-level record of my graphics-related professional experience, and a bit about me.
 Kind of a mini résumé of sorts, to replace my use of LinkedIn.
-I've done other things in my career, mostly systems programming for Internet companies, but graphics is what I've loved to do since I first fired up GLQuake.
+I've done some other things in my career, mostly systems programming for Internet companies, but graphics is what I've loved to do for almost the last 30 years.
 If you want to know more about anything here, or the other things I do or have done, drop me a line.

 What I Do